Folks are making serious money on YouTube.

 For example, let’s say you joined Shopify’s affiliate program.
 It pays an average of $58 per user who signs up using your referral link and $2,000 for a Shopify Plus referral.

 You might upload some “how to” videos on YouTube related to Shopify and ecommerce.
-Then encourage viewers to sign up for Shopify using your referral code in the description.
+Then, include an affiliate link in the description and encourage viewers to sign up for Shopify using your referral code.

 With uncapped commission, this can become a highly lucrative money-making strategy.